nealswayze/nealswayze.github.io/about.md

 layout: page
 ---

-Neal Swayze is an emerging researcher in all things 3D.

-more about neal
+I am an emerging researcher in natural resource monitoring focused on the applications of LiDAR (aerial and spaceborne) as well as UAS (Unmanned Aerial Systems) for modeling and monitoring natural resources.
+I am passionate about improving and advancing the methods that scientists and land managers use for monitoring the natural world.

 ![title](/lab_projects_photos/gedi_project_photos/vogeler_headshot.jpg)